Project ID CM-HD2023_17

 ThemeCM-HD

-Co Supervisor 1A Biostatistics and Health Informatics/ Institute of Psychiatry, Psychology and Neurosciences / School of Mental Health & Psychological SciencesWebsite
+Co Supervisor 1A Institute of Psychiatry, Psychology & Neuroscience, School of Mental Health & Psychological Sciences, Department of Biostatistics & Health InformaticsWebsite

 Identifying homogeneous subgroups of patients with inflammatory bowel disease and features prognosticating disease trajectory: a machine learning approach